What To Do At Stevns Klint UNESCO World Heritage Site

 The Best Place To View Stevns Klint

-Because the cliffs stretch over 15 km (9 miles), unless you plan on hiking from end to end, you need to decide which place is the best for you to visit.
+Because the cliffs stretch over 15 km (9 miles), unless you plan on hiking from end to end, you need to decide which place to visit.

-If you only visit one area, I would suggest Højerup, where you can see the lighthouse, two churches and have a fantastic cliff view.
+If you only visit one area, I would suggest Højerup, where you can see the lighthouse and two churches, have a fantastic cliff view and take the steps down to the beach.

 Højerup is a quaint Danish village where, if you get there early in the morning, the only sound you will hear is birdsong.